Transfer window: Man United captain turns down lucrative offer from Saudi club

 - Portuguese midfielder Bruno Fernandes has reportedly turned down a £700,000-per-week deal from a Saudi Arabian club

-- The 30-year-old remains committed to Manchester United despite the club's disappointing 2024/25 season
+- The 30-year-old remains committed to the Manchester United project even with the club's disappointing 2024/25 season

 - Fernandes led the Red Devils to the UEFA Europa League final, where they lost 1-0 to Tottenham in Bilbao